frederickobrien/the-whale-lines/news/actors-impersonating-happy-amazon-workers-petition-to-unionise.md

 Ballots will be tallied in two weeks, with Amazon facing the prospect of entering into negotiations with the Associated Actors, Artistes, and ‘Artists’ of America (AAA‘A’A).

-Actors hired by Amazon to pretend to be actors hired by Amazon to pretend to be Amazon workers reportedly have no plans to unionise as yet.
+Actors hired by Amazon to pretend to be happy actors hired by Amazon to pretend to be happy Amazon workers reportedly have no plans to unionise as yet.